+24-HOUR HOTLINES

-24-HOUR HOTLINES NEW CASTLE COUNTY: 302-762-6110 KENT & SUSSEX COUNTIES: 302-422-8058 KENT & SUSSEX EN ESPAÑOL: 302-745-9874
+NEW CASTLE COUNTY: 302-762-6110

+KENT & SUSSEX COUNTIES: 302-422-8058

+KENT & SUSSEX EN ESPAÑOL: 302-745-9874

-FACEBOOK.COM/DELAWARECOALITION MODCADVDE 302-658-2958 WWW.DCADV.ORG
+I'm being abused.
+What do I do?

-Talk to a Domestic Violence Advocate about your situation.
-They can help you create a safety plan, find shelter, or connect you to resources in your community.
+- Talk to a Domestic Violence Advocate about situation.
+They can help you create a safety plan, find shelter, and connect you to resources in your community.
 You can reach an advocate on any of the hotlines, 24 hours a day!
 You don't have to be in a crisis or emergency situation to call.
-You can call with questions or just to talk about your situation.

-Create a safety plan.
-This plan, either written down or in your head, includes ways to stay safe while you are in a relationship, planning to leave, or if you have already left.
-An advocate can help you create a plan that works best for you.

-Talk to your health care provider about any injuries (old or new) that you may have.
-Your health and safety is important!

-For some people, obtaining a Protection From Abuse Order (PFA) is helpful.
-A PFA is an order of Family Court ordering someone to stop abusing another person, and may include other relief, such as ordering the abuser to stay away from the person being abused.

-If you are immediate danger, call 911.
+You can call with questions or just to talk about your situation. - Create a safety plan.
+This plan, either written down or in your head, includes ways to stay safe while you are in a relationship. planning to leave, or if you have already left.
+An advocate can help you create a personalized plan. - Talk to your health care provider about any injuries (old or new) that you may have.
+Your health and safety is important! - For some people, obtaining a Protection From Abuse Order (PFA) is helpful.
+A PFA is an order of Family Court ordering someone to stop abusing another person, and may include other relief, such as ordering the abuser to stay away from the person being abused. - If you are immediate danger, call 911.